nvim-tree/nvim-tree.lua/README.md

 let g:nvim_tree_symlink_arrow = ' >> ' " defaults to ' ➛ '. used as a separator between symlinks' source and target.
 let g:nvim_tree_update_cwd = 1 "0 by default, will update the tree cwd when changing nvim's directory (DirChanged event).
-Behaves strangely with autochdir set. let g:nvim_tree_respect_buf_cwd = 1 "0 by default, will change cwd of nvim-tree to that of new buffer's when opening nvim-tree. let g:nvim_tree_window_picker_exclude = {
+Behaves strangely with autochdir set. let g:nvim_tree_respect_buf_cwd = 1 "0 by default, will change cwd of nvim-tree to that of new buffer's when opening nvim-tree. let g:nvim_tree_refresh_wait = 500 "1000 by default, control how often the tree can be refreshed, 1000 means the tree can be refresh once per 1000ms. let g:nvim_tree_window_picker_exclude = {
     \   'filetype': [
     \     'packer',